USS Des Moines (CL-17): World War I

 Between 26 May 1915 and 25 April 1917, Des Moines protected American citizens and interests threatened in the Middle Eastern theater of war, carrying missionaries and other refugees out of Turkey and Syria, delivering relief funds, carrying United States officials, and serving on exercises which took her to ports in Italy, France, Spain, and Algeria.
 After overhaul at the New York Navy Yard, she joined the Cruiser Force of the Atlantic Fleet for duty escorting merchant convoys from New York and Norfolk, Virginia, to their rendezvous in the Atlantic with destroyers which took up the escort job.
 In addition to eight such voyages, Des Moines voyaged to Sydney, Nova Scotia, on escort duty, and trained armed guard crews.

 While undergoing repairs at New York in January 1919, Des Moines was sent to sea to aid in rescue operations at the scene of the grounded Northern Pacific.
 All of the fast transport's 2,200 passengers were rescued, 50 of them by Des Moines.
 She sailed from New York on 11 April 1919 for Archangel, Russia, and duty with the Naval Forces in Northern Russia.
 Here Des Moines protected American interests from the disturbances of the Bolshevik Revolution, and carried home American troops who had served around Archangel, returning to Portsmouth, New Hampshire, on 27 October.

 Post war & decommissioning

 Des Moines cruised off Mexico between May and September 1920, reporting on political conditions, and joining in relief efforts during an epidemic of the plague.
 She joined the Special Service Squadron based at the Panama Canal Zone to cruise Central American waters, and the west coast of South America promoting friendly relations between the United States and its sister American republics until 5 March 1921, when she returned to the Portsmouth Navy Yard.
-There she was decommissioned 9 April 1921, and sold for scrapping on 11 March 1930.
+There she was decommissioned 9 April 1921, and sold to Union Shipbuilding Company for scrapping on 11 March 1930.
+Des Moines was towed from Portsmouth to the company's ship breaking yard in Baltimore, Maryland by the steamer Columbine.
+She arrived there on 2 April 1930.